athos/symbol-analyzer/README.md

 [![Build Status](https://travis-ci.org/athos/symbol-analyzer.png)](https://travis-ci.org/athos/symbol-analyzer)

-Clojoure code analyzer that tells us how each symbol is being used in the code
+Clojure code analyzer that tells us how each symbol is being used in the code

 ## Usage